sondreb/InTheBoks_v2/ReadMe.txt

 	- MVC 4 RC
 	- SQL Express

 Add the appId to the Scripts/app/fb.js file in the FB.init function call.
 The InTheBoks.Web is configured to run with port 7474, make sure you set that URL as the app URL within the Facebook app settings: http://localhost:7474/

+Get Started:

+If you are a developer and want to run InTheBoks on your own local machine, all you need to do is get the source and run the application.

+Should you have problems with the automatic database creation, try to create a database named "InTheBoks" on your local SQL Express instance manually.

+If you want to run the sample on a server, you need to ensure that NETWORK SERVICE have permissions to create the database, and/or the tables.

 Libraries:
 	- jQuery (MIT license)